-This is the third Bell Elkins novel and it was sent to me to be reviewed by Bookbridgr/Ben Willis at Headline.
+This is the third Bell Elkins novel.
 I had not heard of this author before, so I got hold of the ‘A Killing in the Hills’ and ‘Bitter River’.
-And I fell in love with Bell and the wonderful writing style of Julia Keller.
+I fell in love with Bell and the wonderful writing style of Julia Keller.

 On this occasion, we meet coal miner’s daughter, nineteen year old Lindy.
 Lindy is now a carer for her father, who is failing both mentally and physically.
 Her father seems to have some kind of dementia and is living in the past, reliving his mining days in the squalor of the cellar.

 We have previously only heard of Bell’s sister, Shirley.
 Now she is out of prison and coming to terms with freedom and the past.
 The complicated relationship between Bell and Shirley continues and they tread a fine line between resentment, love and hate.

 The fairly quiet town heats up with both the humid Virginia climate and murder.
 Is there a serial killer on the loose?

 This is a wonderful series and Keller just astounds me with her characterization, beautiful descriptions and absorbing plots.
 As well as seeing the character development with Bell and Shirley, we get to meet and empathize with Lindy and her father.
 This is such a sad story, as the pair have no one but each other and Lindy is scared to ask for help.
 I love the update on what had happened to Clay, after the events of the previous book.
 I thought the last part of the story was pure genius, an unexpected twist.
 I was not expecting any of the revelations.
 I love it when an author totally surprises me.